theo-armour/agenda/0-admin/mia/2024-10=mia-agenda.md

 # Mia Agenda

-## 2024-10-22
+## 2024-10-03

 ### finding help

 * Date & location of next meeting for both villages
-* good event for aging male techie to get a feel and involved in the community
+* Good event for aging male techie to get a feel and involved in the community
+* Stout

 ### Heritage Happenings

-* meet after meeting / dinner
+* meeting: too long. not interesting, boring
+* want shorter articles

+Interviews

+* Stela ~ headstart
+* Til: boatworks

 ### Website

-* look for three to five comparable sites
+* Look for three to five comparable sites
+* People to talk to: RCFE, Leading Age

 ### Thanksgiving